 Let cool in the pan to room temperature (several hours) before serving.

-Cooking note: My older family members say that great success depends on sticking to the scheduled cooking time, and the oven temperatures.
+Cooking note: Our older family members say that great success depends on sticking to the scheduled cooking time, and the oven temperatures.
 It may take longer this way, but the results are worth it.

-Note about syrup: The general rule of thumb is hot syrup on cooled pastry, or cooled syrup on hot pastry (although this doesn't always apply).
+Note about syrup: The general rule of thumb is hot syrup on a cooled pastry, or cooled syrup on hot pastry (although this doesn't always apply).
 If you prefer, fix the syrup first, and let it cool while preparing and cooking the baklava.
 Then, when the pastry comes out of the oven, pour the cooled (at least room temperature) syrup over it, and allow the baklava to cool before serving.